 In the laser cutting industry, light projection industry, etc. a chilling system is used to cool down the lasers and power supplies.

-In the rubber industry to cool the multizone water temperature control units of the rubber extruder barrel, cool the rubber mill, calendars and bambury mixers.
+In the rubber industry, chillers are used to cool the multizone water temperature control units of the rubber extruder barrel, cool the rubber mill, calendars and bambury mixers.

 In the beverage industry, a chiller removes the heat gained from the process during mixing, cooking, or after pasteurizing the product.

 With cooling expenses accounting for 30% to 50% of your total energy costs and rising fast, and the impending phaseout of chlorofluorocarbon (CFC) and hydrochlorofluorocarbon (HCFC) refrigerants, there is a rapidly growing need to replace large commercial air conditioning and refrigeration systems.
 To meet this demand, we offer hvac, air conditioning or modular chillers for large industrial and commercial applications.
 Our systems are easy to replace or maintain and have a service life of 10 to 20 years giving you long term, low cost energy efficiency.

 Magnetic resonance imaging (MRI) is a method of creating images of organs inside of the human body.
 In the medical profession these devices are often used to distinguish pathological tissue, i.e., a brain tumour, from normal tissue.
 MRI chillers are used to remove the heat from the Mri scanner and transfer it to ether the surrounding ambient air or a water source such as a cooling tower.

 Because anodizing process generates a lot of heat, cooling is a must, particularly for hard coating processes.
 Chillers will do most of the work, removing process heat using either an air or water cooled chiller.
 Air cooled units are generally installed outside, and eliminate the need for a tower.
 Water-cooled units are the most efficient method, particularly in warmer climates.
 They are installed inside a building with a cooling tower outside.